 One of the things that brought me to PUENTE Charter School is the mission, People United to Enrich the Neighborhood Through Education.
 PUENTE not only educates elementary aged students, but also their teenage siblings through the College and Career Program.
 There are also courses for adults such as ESL, Technology and Citizenship.
 While young students are in classes, their parents are taking classes as well, all under the same roof.
-At PUENTE, we are educating the leaders of America and their families.
+At PUENTE, we are educating the future leaders of America and their families.

+This 2023-2024 school year we will grow our student population to include 5th grade.
 We have worked hard over the summer upgrading and preparing our facility for this cohort.
 PUENTE Charter School welcomes several new staff and have some staff changes in roles and/or positions.
 We are excited to see what successes this year holds for our new staff!